ShieldCI/docs/docs/analyzers/security/app-key.md

 ## ShieldCI Configuration

-This analyzer is automatically skipped in CI environments.
+This analyzer is automatically skipped in CI environments (`$runInCI = false`).

 **Why skip in CI?**
-- CI environments typically use test keys that differ from production
+- CI environments typically use test/placeholder keys for running tests
+- Real production keys should never be in the repository or CI environment
-- Prevents false failures in CI pipelines
+- Prevents false failures in CI pipelines where placeholder keys are expected
-- Should be checked in staging/production environments where real keys are used
+- The analyzer should run in actual deployment environments (staging, production) where real keys are configured

+**When to run this analyzer:**
+- ✅ **Local development**: Ensures developers have proper keys configured
+- ✅ **Staging/Production servers**: Validates environment-specific keys are secure
+- ❌ **CI/CD pipelines**: Skipped automatically (test keys are expected)

 ## References